TaylorJalpha/portfolio-v3-master/README.md

 ## Features

 - Bento-grid hero section to display dense content and animations for a quick overview of experience, skills, etc
+- Experience timeline modeled off the Acternity.ui timeline component - converted from React to Vue Syntax.
 - Fully responsive and mobile-friendly
-- Easy integration with your own Sanity headless CMS
+- Portfolio view with easy integration with your own Sanity headless CMS, or CMS of your choosing.
 - Contact form with backend support (Rails example included)
 - Built for quick deployment and customization